secnot/bitcoin-callback/README.md

 ### Pagination

-All request returning an object list, will also include a pagination fields, with the usual meaning.
+All request returning an object list, will also include pagination fields, with the usual meaning.

 ```